Meet our BBS Peer Mentors

 Ph.D.
 Student - Dr. Hector Aguilar-Carreno

 Hi Everyone, I'm a second-year PhD student in the BBS program.
 I work in Dr. Aguilar-Carreno's lab, and my research is mainly focused on developing novel vaccine platforms for coronaviruses, influenza, and paramyxoviruses.
-Asides vaccine development, I have a deep-seated interest in screening potent antivirals against live viruses in a BSL-3 lab setting.
+Aside from vaccine development, I have a deep-seated interest in screening potent antivirals against live viruses in a BSL-3 lab setting.
 I love networking with people, and I participate in volunteering activities focused on boosting the interest of high school students in biomedical science.
 Outside the lab, I watch movies and love vibing to Afro music.

 Ph.D.
-Student, Mentor - Dr. Elizabeth Johnson
+Candidate, Mentor - Dr. Elizabeth Johnson

 Hello there!
 I'm a 4th year PhD student in the Johnson lab.
 My research focuses on exploring how dietary choline affects the gut microbiome.
 When I'm not in the lab, I love spending time with my furry friend, Molly, and checking out the gorgeous waterfalls in Ithaca on sunny days.
 Plus, I always enjoy helping out fellow grad students who might be feeling a bit overwhelmed during their first few years of grad school.